Kyagara/discord-esports/README.md

 ### Config

-Edit the `config.json.example` and rename it to just `config.json`.
+Duplicate the `config.json.example` and rename the copy to just `config.json`.

-If mod_roles is empty, anyone will be able to use the `update` option from the `esports` commands.
+If mod_roles is empty, anyone will be able to use the `update` option from the `esports` commands, this command makes a request to an esports api, this can be abused.

 ### Running

-After building the bot with `go build .`, run the bot with the flag `-register`, this will register all commands to the guild specified in the config file, if you want to remove all commands use the `-remove` flag.
+After building the bot with `go build .`, you can run the bot with the flag `-register`, this will **overwrite all guild commands** to the specified guild in the config file.

+## Updating

+When a new League of Legends patch is out, just repeat the process of gathering and normalizing the data, please try to not constantly update the data, when a new champion is out for example, check if the wiki has enough information on it to justify gathering all data again.

 ## Disclaimer